-All staff should be aware of the associated risks and understand the measures in place to manage these.
+All colleagues should be aware of the associated risks and understand the measures in place to manage these.

-All staff at [Enter the name of your school here] will be made aware of the indicators that may signal children are at risk from, or are involved with, serious violent crime.
+All colleagues at will be made aware of the indicators that may signal children are at risk from, or are involved with, serious violent crime.